Brooklyn Bridge Park: Construction

 The first work on the Brooklyn Bridge Park was the demolition in 2007 of the Purchase Building, a warehouse beneath the Brooklyn Bridge.
 It was to be demolished to make way for an expanded vista at the park.
 Construction of the park itself began on January 28, 2008, using reclaimed soil from the new World Trade Center's construction.
 Excavations for the first part of the park, Pier 1, revealed artifacts from the Jewell Milling Company, a business that occupied the site in the 19th century.
 The project used soil and excess materials from other construction projects around the city, such as the rebuilding of the Willis Avenue Bridge and Roosevelt Island Bridge, as well as East Side Access.
 The park was described as the "most important public space" to be built in Brooklyn in over a century, akin to Central Park in the late 19th century.

 Empire–Fulton Ferry State Park was closed in early 2010 for renovations, and was devolved to Brooklyn Bridge Park's control.
 The first 6 acre of park opened in March 2010 at Pier 1 and contained waterfront walkways, a playground, lookout, and lawn.
 Later that summer nearly 12 acre of parkland opened on Pier 6 and the Pier 2 uplands, bringing playgrounds, sand volleyball courts, concessionaires, and natural habitats to the park.

 After Piers 1 and 6 were opened to the public, a nonprofit corporation sharing a name with the park was established to continue parkland construction and to plan for park maintenance and operation.
 The Empire–Fulton Ferry section, including Jane's Carousel, reopened in September 2011.
 The same year, Brooklyn Bridge Park won the Rudy Bruner Award for Urban Excellence silver medal.
 Pier 5 subsequently opened in December 2012, followed by the Pier 3 terrace in November 2013 and Piers 2 and 4 in May 2014.
-Subsequently, the Main Street Park was renovated and expanded in August 2015, and the Pier 6 landscape opened in late 2015.
+The Main Street Park was renovated and expanded in August 2015, and the Pier 6 landscape opened in late 2015.
 The Tobacco Warehouse was also converted to a performance space in 2015, and Empire Stores opened the following year.
+The One 15 Marina between piers 4 and 5 also opened in April 2016, and two restaurants opened at the marina in 2019.

 By the time Pier 3 opened in July 2018, the park was 90% complete.
 At that point, only three sections remained to be opened: the Pier 2 uplands; a permanent swimming pool at Squibb Park; and the area under the Brooklyn Bridge, between the Empire–Fulton Ferry section and the rest of the park.
+The final section of the park, Emily Warren Roebling Plaza, was approved in May 2020 and opened in December 2021.